 To create a simple filter:

-- Click the drop-down arrow next to the field you would like to filter by.
-We will filter by city, as we want to see a list of customers who live in a certain city.
+- Click the drop-down arrow next to the field you want to filter by.
+We will filter by city because we want to see a list of customers who live in a certain city.

 Selecting a field to sort by